 To qualify for a CarShield plan, cars must fulfill certain eligibility requirements, though the company does not disclose the exact requirements.

 Plans may cover slightly different things, but this list provides a good example of CarShield coverage.

 CarShield vs. Extended Warranties From Major Insurers

 Although exact coverage may differ for the providers above, all of them cover the main parts or systems.
 These include the engine, transmission, brakes, suspension, and steering.

 It’s also worth noting that mechanical breakdown insurance from a car insurance company is often a cheaper alternative to a third-party vehicle service plan or extended warranty.
 For more information, check out WalletHub’s guides to mechanical breakdown insurance and extended warranties.

-The best mechanical breakdown insurance is from Allstate, Mercury, and Liberty Mutual.
+The best mechanical breakdown insurance is from Allstate, Mercury, and Geico.
 These companies cover the most vehicle components at the lowest prices, and their mechanical breakdown insurance policies apply to cars for much longer than plans from competitors.

-In general, Allstate’s Extended Vehicle Care plan is the cheapest option and covers the most components, while Mercury’s Mechanical Protection lasts the longest.
-Liberty Mutual, on the other hand, offers two different policy options that customers can choose between.
+In general, Allstate’s Vehicle Service Contract is the cheapest option and covers the most components, while Mercury’s Mechanical Protection lasts the longest. … read full answer

 Mechanical breakdown insurance (MBI) is a type of coverage that pays to repair your car when it suffers from a major mechanical failure.
 Because it is a specialty add-on, MBI is not offered by all major insurance companies.